Christineding211/Financial-Customer-Segmentation-Analysis/README.md

 ### Financial Customer Segmentation Analysis

 ## Objective
 #### The primary goal of this project is to segment financial customers based on their transaction patterns and behaviours.
-This segmentation can enable businesses to derive actionable insights and tailor strategies for different customer groups.
+This segmentation can enable businesses to discover actionable insights and tailor strategies for different customer groups.

 ## Data Analysis Process
 ### 1. Data Loading